-Our trustees give their time voluntarily to provide strategic direction for Breast Cancer Now.
+Our trustees give their time voluntarily to provide strategic direction for Breast Cancer Care and Breast Cancer Now.
 They receive no payment for their vital work.

 Professor Trevor Powles is Emeritus Professor of Breast Oncology at the Institute of Cancer Research, London, and Consultant Breast Oncologist and Medical Director at The Cancer Centre in Wimbledon, London, chairing the Cancer Centre LLP.
 Until 2003 he was Head of Breast Cancer at the Royal Marsden Hospital.
 He was also Divisional Medical Director of Common Cancers and previously Chairman of the Clinical Research Committee at the Royal Marsden.

 He has been visiting Professor at the Dana-Farber Cancer Institute, Harvard Medical School, Boston, Tom Baker Cancer Centre, University of Calgary, Canada, and MD Anderson Cancer Centre, Houston, Texas.
 Trevor holds medical specialist accreditations in endocrinology and medical oncology and a PhD in molecular pathology of breast cancer.
 His clinical and research work has focused on the prevention, risk assessment, diagnosis and early treatment of breast cancer.
 He has published and lectured widely on the diagnosis, prevention and treatment of breast cancer.